ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

-After checking reported content that corresponds to the list in Article Any Visitor, User or Unwilling Debtor may also report the following infringements by going to the “Support” page, selecting “Report abuse” and completing the corresponding form:, Amaro shall withdraw the content if it proves to be manifestly unlawful.
+After checking reported content that corresponds to the list in Article 9.4, Amaro shall withdraw the content if it proves to be manifestly unlawful.
 Insofar as is necessary, and in accordance with applicable legislation, Amaro will promptly inform and co-operate with the competent public authorities where content of that type has been reported to it.

-In addition, where a report reveals that a User has breached laws and regulations in force, its contractual obligations or the provisions of these contractual obligations, Amaro reserves the right to suspend or remove the User Account in accordance with Article Closure of the User Account and termination of the GTCSUs by Amaro of this document.
+In addition, where a report reveals that a User has breached laws and regulations in force, its contractual obligations or the provisions of these contractual obligations, Amaro reserves the right to suspend or remove the User Account in accordance with Article 12.3 of this document.

 The User may take out a paid subscription to Alerts, allowing it to be informed immediately by email if it, a natural person or legal entity specifically designated by the User is the subject of an unpaid debt declaration on the Site.

-To subscribe to the Alert service, the User must first have created a User Account in accordance with Creating a User Account.
+To subscribe to the Alert service, the User must first have created a User Account in accordance with Article 4.